HomeDev GuideRecipesAPI Reference

 Note

-By giving 4-point values to Become a reseller and the downloaded file, it stresses that these criteria are more important (higher value targets) than the Find a reseller criterion.
+The four-point values on Become a reseller and the downloaded file signal higher importance than the two-point Find a reseller criterion.

 8. Click Create Audience.